burak-kara/burak-kara/README.md

-Hey 👋🏻,
+Hey I'm Burak 👋🏻,

-📚 I am a MSc new grad in CS with junior-level full stack developer experience from Ozyegin University, Istanbul, Türkiye.
-I have been working on multimedia (particularly, 360-degree video) streaming on my academic studies with Nokia (Finland) for more than 2 years.
-Details can be found [here](https://burak-kara.dev/experience).
-Several papers and patent fillings from these studies and my academic background can be found at my [website](https://burak-kara.dev/academic).
+I have been working in the field of video streaming for more than three years.
+I've gained experience in 360-degree video streaming and low-latency streaming.
+I am constantly looking to learn and improve my skills, and I am always open to new opportunities and challenges.

+📚 I am a Ph.D candidate [@Inria](https://team.inria.fr/ermine/) while I work at [@Synamedia](https://www.synamedia.com/) Rennes as an Assosiate Software Architect.
+Prevously, I recieved my Master's and Bachelor's degree from [Ozyegin University](https://www.ozyegin.edu.tr/en), Turkiye.
+During my master's degree, I worked on 360-degree video streaming with [Nokia](https://www.bell-labs.com/) for more than 2 years.
+In this project, we have filled three patent applications, and published three conference and one journal papers.
+The publications can be found [here](https://burak-kara.dev/academic).

-💼 I have been gaining hands-on experience in full-stack development with React Native, Node.js based frameworks such as React (JS and TS), NestJS, NextJS using in both school, side projects and at the enterprise level.
+💼 Besides my academic background, I had opportunities to work with such talented colleagues at amazing companies but in short tems.
+I've experienced in full-stack development with Node.js based frameworks such as React (JS and TS), NestJS, NextJS by utilizing them in both school and side projects, and also at the enterprise level [@Trendyol](https://github.com/trendyol).
+I've also exprience in Ruby (on Rails) and Ember.js for six months during my experience [@Parasut](https://github.com/parasutcom).
 Also, I use Python (Networking, Data Science and scripting), C++ (socket programming), R (plotting and basic data processing) and Shell scripting.
-Recently, I have started to write in Ruby on Rails and Ember.js for my new occupation.
-More details on my experience at [here](https://burak-kara.dev/experience).
-Last, I hold a couple of [honors](https://burak-kara.dev/awards).
+More details can be found [here](https://burak-kara.dev/experience).

 I believe languages and frameworks are just tools to solve problems and express our inner creativity.
 Therefore, there is nothing wrong with trying a new one, at least to suppress an inner curiosity 🤙🤙

 🚴‍♂️ I have started to ride in summer 2021 where I was able to ride just a couple of KMs.
 Since then, I am riding and observing my progress to the current where I can ride more than 100 KMs with ease.
 Some of my rides can be seen [here](https://burak-kara.dev/social).

-I would like to gain some experience in Go.
-I have mainly coding for the commercial products hosted on GitLab or others.
-Therefore, the activity here can seem less.

 ![Burak's GitHub stats](https://github-readme-stats.vercel.app/api?username=burak-kara&count_private=true&show_icons=true&theme=apprentice)